mongodb/docs/source/advanced-usage.rst

 bottom of a dashboard page.
 Dashboards have the same :ref:`chart controls <chart-controls>` as the host statistics pages.

-TODO-RYAN why is the create dashboard button "submit," and not "create?"

 Adding and Removing Charts from Dashboards
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~